Dichill/MIR4-MULTICLIENT/README.md

 # MIR4-MULTICLIENT
 Currently Work in Progress, If you want to help please DM me in Discord: Shiiva#4227 This is a proof of concept.
 There is proof that we can possibly launch multiple instances of mir4 but there is no working method yet.
+(There are other hacking forums who already did this.
+This is merely just a project to broaden my knowedge with reverse engineering and C#.)

 ## Obfuscation
 - Crypto Obfuscator (Minimum Level) - Probably to avoid Virus Detection (If its Maximum it often false positive.)